(aka The Flophouse

-- The Final Fight: Streetwise episode has a particular focus on this phenomena.
-Originally, Capcom's Studio 8 was working on a more traditional, cel-shaded entry known internally as Final Fight: Seven Sons.
-However, after the unexpected success of Grand Theft Auto III in Japan (which Capcom had published), it was mandated that the project be completely retooled to adopt elements of GTA and be significantly Darker and Edgier.
-Matt openly mourns this decision, as what little demo footage exists of Seven Sons showed promise in his eyes, whereas Streetwise and its sister production Beat Down ended up as abysmal commercial failures in both Japan and North America.
+- In the Final Fight: Streetwise episode, Matt reveals that the game had originally been a more traditional, cel-shaded entry known internally as Final Fight: Seven Sons.
+However, after the surprise sales success of Grand Theft Auto III in Japan (which had been published by Capcom), the game was crudely retooled into a much Darker and Edgier title in an attempt to cash in on GTA's popularity.
+Matt mourns the decision, as the demo footage of Seven Sons showed promise in his eyes, whereas Streetwise and its sister production Beat Down: Fists of Vengeance ended up as commercial failures in both Japan and North America.

 - Follow the Leader: Discussed during the BMX XXX episode of Wha Happun?, where Matt opens by describing the genre of "extreme sports games" that took off in the early 2000s, after the massive success of Tony Hawk's Pro Skater and its sequels.
 Matt quickly rattles off a list of examples, including Kelly Slater's Pro Surfer, Matt Hoffman's Pro BMX, Shawn White's Snowboarding, Aggressive Inline, Razor Freestyle Scooter, Bike Street Vert Dirt, SSX, Toxic Grind, Crusty Demons, and Dave Mira's Freestyle BMX.